Fill your belly at these Japanese buffets

 1. Yakiniku Ohji

-On days you just feel like pigging out, head over to Yakiniku Ohji – a restaurant that offers both yakiniku and sushi buffets to quell that growling stomach.
-There are four tiers of yakiniku buffet to choose from, with the cheapest being the first tier ($17.80+).
-This alone comes with more than 40 items, including marinated chicken, pork, and veggies.
+On days you just feel like pigging out, head over to Yakiniku Ohji – a restaurant that offers a yakikniku charcoal barbecue and salmon-inspired menu to quell that growling stomach.
+There are four tiers of yakiniku Japanese buffets to choose from, with the cheapest being the first-tier ($19.80+).
+This alone comes with more than 35 items, including marinated chicken, pork, and veggies.
 The other tiers come with premium ingredients such as Angus beef and harami skirt steak.
-Get the best of both worlds and top up $17.80+ to any tier of your choice for the sushi buffet.
-You’ll enjoy unlimited maki rolls, sushi and fresh sashimi!

 Check out our full review of Yakiniku Ohji!